jpulakka/jpulakka/README.md

-At work I'm the link between hardware, firmware, software and computer, with strong background in physics, math and electronics — the glue that holds the gears of progress together.
+I'm the link between hardware, firmware, software and computer, with strong background in physics, math and electronics, creator of ad hoc signal processing and algorithms — the glue that holds the gears of progress together.

-Here are some of my hobby repositories.
+Here are some of my hobby projects.